Prepare yourself for a variety of career and graduate study options with a bachelor’s degree in Psychology.

 Graduates of Castleton’s Psychology program have gone on to successful careers in different fields, including psychology, law, business, medicine, and social work.
 Others have furthered their education at the graduate level through Castleton University’s Master of Arts in School Psychology or other degree programs.

 The benefits of a Psychology degree extend beyond your career aspirations.
 You will also gain personal insight by evaluating your unique interests, abilities, and life goals.

 - All students complete an independent psychology research study

-- Honors Program for students interested in pursuing advanced research under the close supervision of a faculty member.
+- Honors Program for students interested in pursuing advanced research under the close supervision of a faculty member

-- Psychology students regularly receive funding for research projects through the faculty-student research fund at Castleton.
+Psychology students have presented their research at regional, national, and international academic conferences.
+In addition, Castleton Psychology students can receive funding for research projects through the faculty-student research fund at Castleton.